Oil Prices Surge On Red Sea Escalation - UrduPoint

 Oil Prices Surge On Red Sea Escalation

-Oil prices surged four percent on Friday after US and UK forces launched strikes against Iran-backed Huthi rebels following their attacks on ships in the Red Sea, fuelling worries about a wider conflict in the crude-rich region
+Oil prices surged four percent on Friday after US and UK forces launched strikes against Huthis following their attacks on ships in the Red Sea, fuelling concerns about a wider conflict in the crude-rich region

-London, (UrduPoint / Pakistan Point News - 12th Jan, 2024) Oil prices surged four percent on Friday after US and UK forces launched strikes against Iran-backed Huthi rebels following their attacks on ships in the Red Sea, fuelling worries about a wider conflict in the crude-rich region.
+London, (UrduPoint / Pakistan Point News - 12th Jan, 2024) Oil prices surged four percent on Friday after US and UK forces launched strikes against Huthis following their attacks on ships in the Red Sea, fuelling concerns about a wider conflict in the crude-rich region.

-Wall Street opened higher as earnings season got underway in earnest with a slew of banks reporting results and wholesale inflation unexpectedly dipping in December.
+Wall Street opened higher as the earnings season got underway in earnest with a slew of banks reporting results and wholesale inflation unexpectedly dipping in December, but the Dow slid lower in late morning trading.

 JPMorgan Chase's profits dropped in the fourth quarter to $9.3 billion, but that was due to a one-off special levy of $2.9 billion by US regulators after the failures of Silicon Valley Bank and Signature Bank.

+But both revenues and operating profits rose, and the results were above analyst expectations, and the bank offered a strong outlook for 2024.

-The bank's share price climbed around 2.5 percent as trading got underway in New York.
+The bank's share price stood 0.5 percent higher in late morning trading.

+But Citibank missed expectations, reporting a large loss and announcing it will cut 20,000 jobs to boost its competitiveness.

-Tokyo ended the week with strong gains while European stock markets were higher as traders brushed off data showing that US inflation rose more than expected in December.
+Tokyo and European stock markets ended the week with strong gains as traders brushed off data showing that US inflation rose more than expected in December.

 The luxury sector was also in focus after British fashion brand Burberry posted a profit warning, sending its share price sliding more than nine percent at one stage in London.

-That fed through to peers, with Gucci-owner Kering losing 2.1 percent in Paris, where LVMH was down 1.0 percent.

-The oil market was in sharp focus as US and British forces struck rebel-held Yemen on Friday after weeks of attacks on Red Sea shipping by the Iran-backed Huthis, who say they are acting in solidarity with Palestinians in war-ravaged Gaza.
+The oil market was in sharp focus as US and British forces struck Huthis-held Yemen on Friday after weeks of attacks on Red Sea shipping by the Huthis, who say they are acting in solidarity with Palestinians in war-ravaged Gaza.

 "The fear in the oil market is that the region is on an unpredictable escalating path, where at some point down the road supply of oil will indeed in the end be lost," noted Bjarne Schieldrop, chief commodities analyst at SEB bank.